codeface-io/LSPService/README.md

 The singular purpose of the Language Service is to present LSP language servers as simple WebSockets.

-The Language Service forwards LSP messages from some editor to some LSP language server and vice versa.
+The Language Service forwards LSP messages from some editor to some language server and vice versa.
 It knows nothing about the LSP standard itself.
 Encoding and decoding LSP messages and generally representing LSP with proper types remains a concern of the editor.

 The editor, on the other hand, knows nothing about how to locate, install, run and talk to language servers.
 This remains a concern of the Language Service.

+This is the intended separation of concerns.
+Compromises may be necessary here and there, in particular in this early stage of the project.

 ### Endpoints